Orthosymplectic Feigin-Semikhatov duality: Rational case: exceptional subregular -algebra

 \subsection{Zhu's algebra}

-To any conformal vertex algebra $V$ is attached a unital associative $\C$-algebra $A(V)$, called the Zhu's algebra \cite{Z}.
-In particular, the Zhu's algebra $A(V^k(\g))$ of the universal affine vertex algebra $V^k(\g)$ is isomorphic to the enveloping algebra $U(\g)$.
+To any conformal vertex algebra $V$ is attached a unital associative $\C$-algebra $A(V)$, called Zhu's algebra \cite{Z}.
+In particular, for a general Lie algebra $\g$, Zhu's algebra $A(V^k(\g))$ of the universal affine vertex algebra $V^k(\g)$ is isomorphic to the enveloping algebra $U(\g)$.
 Therefore, the Zhu's algebra $A(L_k(\g))$ of the simple affine vertex algebra $L_k(\g)$ is isomorphic to a quotient of $U(\g)$ by a certain two-sided ideal $I_k$ depending on the level $k$.
 When $k$ is admissible, $A(L_k(\g))$ is known to be semisimple, and we have the decomposition \cite[Theorem 3.4]{AvE}

 where $J_\lambda$ is the annihilating ideal in $U(\g)$ of the highest weight $\g$-module $L(\lambda)$ ($\lambda\in \h^*$) and $[\Pr^k]$ the set of equivalent classes of $\Pr^k$ under the dot action of $W$ as $J_\lambda=J_\mu$ iff $\mu\in W\circ \lambda$.